 A nomad people

-If you travel through Sápmi or Swedish Lapland you might come across the Swedish term sameby, meaning ‘Sámi village’.
+If you travel through Sápmi or Swedish Lapland, you might come across the Swedish term sameby, meaning ‘Sámi village’.
 The term is a bit misleading because you can easily interpret it as special villages exist where the Sámi live.
-A sameby is run as an economic and administrative association that organizes reindeer husbandry in a certain geographical area for the benefit of its members.
+A sameby is run as an economical and administrative association that organizes reindeer husbandry in a certain geographical area for the benefit of its members.
 The lands are used for, among other things, reindeer herding, hunting and fishing.
 There are 51 samebyar in Sweden.

 The Sámi are a nomad people who have followed the reindeer across the vast pasture area from mountain to coast.
-Today, the nomadic lifestyle is history and the Sámi are resident, but the reindeer still migrate from their winter habitat to the summer pasture area.
+Today, the nomadic lifestyle is history, and the Sámi are resident, but the reindeer still migrate from their winter habitat to the summer pasture area.
 Year after year, as they have done for centuries.

 Boazu – the reindeer

 The reindeer boazu holds a very special place in Sápmi.
 It’s an animal totally adapted to the arctic.
 Depending on the season, the bottom of their retina changes colour, from blue to yellow to blue again.
 Hence the reindeer change the way they see.
-In the winter they are more adapted to seeing contrasts but in the summer they are more sensitive to colours.
+In the winter they are more adapted to seeing contrasts, but in the summer they are more sensitive to colours.
 Throughout history, the reindeer has provided food and clothing for the Sámi and has also been useful in trading with other people.
 It started with wild reindeer being hunted and evolved into herding during thousands of years in coexistence with the animals and with nature.
 Even today, nature controls the rhythm of reindeer herding, since the animals roam freely over vast non-enclosed areas all year round.

 There are approximately 250 000–280 000 reindeers in Sweden, varying from year to year.
 Both male and female reindeer grow antlers, which are shed once a year.
 While the male reindeer shed its big horns in early fall, so they’ll be able to dig down deep in the snow for food in the winter, the females keep their smaller horns.
 That way they can fight off the bigger (horn-less) bulls so their calves will get food.
 Reindeer fur is very thick and dense, which isolates well during the cold winter months.
 Its hooves are big, which enables them to run on top of the snow and dig through the snow for lichen – their food of choice.
 Once a year, in May, the female reindeer goes up in the mountains to give birth.
 The calf stays with her until next year when it is time for the mother to give birth to a new calf.